UPDATED: APRIL 19, 2023 | 1 MIN READ

 There’s no definite answer for what’s “normal” with COVID-19 as the disease is still relatively new.
-People who have a more severe case of COVID-19 or have underlying conditions may have symptoms longer than 10 days.
+People with a more severe case of COVID-19 or underlying conditions may have symptoms longer than 10 days.

 How long do lingering COVID-19 symptoms last?

 Long-term covid symptoms can last for weeks or months.
 The symptoms may also disappear and then return.

 COVID-19 may affect your daily life for weeks or months after infection.
 Many have issues with breathing, mental clarity, and other lingering issues.
 Patients with long-term covid symptoms do have treatment options, so they don’t suffer in silence.
 Research your options and reach out for help whenever possible.
 As you seek medical care, ensure you have a comprehensive health insurance plan that meets your needs.